 His hand reached the door handle and he pulled down on it, pulling the door open slowly and creeping inside.

 The woman smiled and touched her finger to her lips.

 “He forgot to lock it,” she purred.

-Sat in an uncomfortable silence, David and Hailey were sat on David’s bed, several inches apart, both staring down at their hands.
+Sat in an uncomfortable silence, several inches apart on his bed, David and Hailey were both staring down at their hands.

 “…Beautiful.
 R-really, beautiful,” David whispered, turning a deep shade of red.

-In response, Hailey did the same and said, “Thank you,” softly.
+In response, Hailey did the same.
+“Thank you,” softly.

 Then, they went silent again.